Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Principal bundles

 \subsubsection{Gauge bundle}

-This section treats a principal bundle with a compact Lie group in a Lorentz manifold, referred to as the principal gauge bundle.
-We exploit the $SU(N)$ group as a structure group, namely the gauge group.
+This section treats a principal bundle with a compact Lie group, namely the principal gauge bundle, in the inertial manifold.
+We exploit the $SU(N)$ group (including $U(1)$) as a structure group, that is called the gauge group.
 A scalar function (field) appearing in the gauge bundle as a section is called the Higgs field in physics.

 \begin{definition}[Principal gauge bundle] A principal gauge bundle is defined as a tuple such that: